Book Blog · Three Chapters · Six Core Frameworks

 Chapter 1 establishes

-The mindset that governs how every subsequent tool is used — particularly the stewardship orientation and the four-lens discipline of holding engineering, financial, asset management, and policy perspectives simultaneously.
+The mindset that governs how every subsequent tool is used — the stewardship orientation and the four-lens discipline of holding engineering, financial, asset management, and policy perspectives simultaneously.

 Chapter 2 establishes